ibansadowski/angela/On SP1’s Precompiles.md

 We can now guarantee that, assuming the precompile is written correctly, executing our SP1 program will yield the expected results.
 With orders of magnitude fewer cycles of tables and constraints being built.

 SP1 gives you total freedom over what to precompile and what to run dynamically.

-Additional not required section for reading pleasure
-### Historical Note

-We take it for granted these days that TCP/IP is the default networking protocol used for global communication.
-This was far from a given, with serious competition by the OSI Model, a more “elegant” technical solution supported by “stronger” standards.
-Yet as history shows, the high complexity of OSI lost out to the simple and practical TCP/IP model.
-We see some parallels here between the two “sides” of this current debate.
-And the truth isn’t so simple here, in particular *because* of precompiles.
-As we already see, critical crates have been patched and allow developers to improve their performance right out of the gate.
-It’s easy to imagine that further programs that are highly sought after will get precompiled as well.
-What’s most extensible is often most standardizable, and will ultimately “win” out on adoption.